colespen/Jungle/README.md

 # JUNGLE

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+Users register securely and can login with ease.
+Admin have control over product and category creation.
 <br>
 Stretch: email users with notification upon successful order!